-Together with our Senior Investigator David Gonzalez, our team helped Sanna feel empowered to take the next steps.
+Richard and Senior Investigator David Gonzalez helped Sanna feel empowered to take the next steps.
 She said: "I can say that Rich and David are the reason I moved forward.
 They showed thoughtfulness and advocacy and trust.
 They restored the trust I needed in the system, that it was still possible for justice to be done.
 Without advocates like Rich and David and my sisters, I might have carried on as I was, telling people I was fine but actually not."